John Soane: Personal beliefs, travels and health

 On Monday 6 August 1810 Soane and his wife set off on a thirteen-day tour of England and Wales.
 They normally rose at five or six in the morning and would visit many towns and monuments a day.
 Starting in Oxford they visited New College, Oxford, Merton College, Oxford, Blenheim Palace and Woodstock, Oxfordshire, where they stayed the night.
 Next day they went to Stratford-upon-Avon and Shakespeare's Birthplace, Church of the Holy Trinity, Stratford-upon-Avon, to visit Shakespeare's tomb, Kenilworth Castle, Warwick Castle, Whitley Abbey, Coventry and on to Lichfield.
 They next travelled to Liverpool, staying for four nights at the Liverpool Arms near Liverpool Town Hall.
 They attended a performance of Othello, with George Frederick Cooke as Iago.
 Among the people they visited was Soane's former assistant Joseph Gandy, then living in the city.
 Their son John was living and studying with Gandy, in a failed attempt to become an architect.
 They visited John Foster (architect).
 Leaving Liverpool on Saturday 11 August, they crossed the River Mersey to the Wirral Peninsula and on to Chester where they saw the Rows and greatly admired Thomas Harrison's work at Chester Castle.
 From Chester they visited Wrexham, and Ellesmere, Shropshire.
 On Sunday they moved on to Shrewsbury, visiting architect George Steuart's St Chad's Church.

 On Monday 13 August they headed for Coalbrookdale, with The Iron Bridge then on to Buildwas Abbey.
 The journey continued down the River Severn to Bridgnorth then Ludlow and Ludlow Castle, and Leominster.
 On Wednesday 15 August, they were in Hereford, where they visited Hereford Cathedral and the gaol designed by his friend John Nash.
 Continuing on they reached Ross-on-Wye, from where they journeyed down the River Wye stopping at Tintern Abbey, glimpsed Piercefield House – one of Soane's designs – and arrived in Chepstow, before moving on to Gloucester Cathedral and Gloucester where they spent the night.
-The next day they headed for Cheltenham, returning through the Cotswolds.
-Where they visited Northleach and Witney where they spent their last night on the tour.
+The next day they headed for Cheltenham, returning through the Cotswolds, visiting Northleach and Witney, where they spent their last night on the tour.
 Next day they travelled via High Wycombe and Uxbridge, on to their home at Pitzhanger Manor in Ealing for a day of angling.
 They returned at nine o'clock at night on Monday, 17 August, to their home in Lincoln's Inn Fields.